Reviews of our Web Accessibility Training Class for Managers

 - Setting up an accessibility organization

-- Makeup of the organization
+- The makeup of the organization

 - Authority of the organization

-Lesson 2: Scope, Goals, and Functions
+Lesson 2: Scope, goals, and functions

 - Accessibility awareness